 Generally, teaching jobs at language schools and international schools in Moldova are located in the capital, Chisinau.

 Salary and benefits for teaching jobs in international schools and language schools in Moldova differ across schools.

 |Yearly Salary||$450 USD per month (this is the national salary average)|

 |Working Hours||35 hours per week|

 |Vacation||June-August, as well as school breaks over Christmas, Easter and fall|

 |Health Insurance||State insurance is provided to all employees|

 Teaching in Moldova – Hiring

-The school year in Moldova runs from September to June.
-Teachers can be hired for teaching jobs in Moldova year round, but the peak hiring times usually occur between September and January.
+The school year in Moldova runs from September to the end of May.
+Teachers can be hired for teaching jobs in Moldova year-round, but the peak hiring times usually occur between April and August.

 Qualifications to teach in Moldova